-- 1) Passes no further work required - 2) Incomplete some portion of the exam requires revision which will be detailed by the committee - 3) Fails they are required to leave the program unless their Ph.D.
-Advisor successfully petitions the full department to retake the QE to stay in the PhD program, or pursue a MA thesis degree.
-Requirements for the Master's Thesis degree can be found at https://chemistry.rice.edu/graduate-degree-requirements - The full and official details of the qualifying exam process are detailed in the Qualifying Exam Guidelines document found in Appendix I.
+- 1) Passes no further work required - 2) Incomplete some portion of the exam requires revision which will be detailed by the QE Committee - 3) Fails the student is required to leave the program unless their Ph.D.
+Advisor successfully petitions the full department to retake the QE to stay in the PhD program, or pursue a M.A. thesis degree.
+Requirements for the Master's Thesis degree can be found at https://chemistry.rice.edu/degree-requirements - The full and official details of the qualifying exam process are detailed in the Qualifying Exam Guidelines document found in Appendix I.

 IX.
-ADVANCEMENT TO CANDIDACY TO GRADUATION
+ADVANCEMENT TO CANDIDACY / GRADUATION